Basic Sherman History: The combat RV, AKA the M3 Lee

 M3A1 Lee: A Lee, But with a Cast Hull

-This version of the Lee had a cast hull, and R975 radial power.
+This version of the Lee had a cast hull and R975 radial power.
 It was really the same as the base Lee in most respects including improvements.
 300 built.
 These cast hull tanks have a very odd and distinctive look.
-They look almost like a M3 Lee was melted.
+They look almost like an M3 Lee was melted.
 This hull casting was huge and more complicated than the M4A1 casting.
 Most of these tanks were used in the United States for training.
 300 produced.

 M3A2 Lee: A Lee, Only Welded

 This Lee had a welded hull and the R975 powering it.
 12 built.
 This version was more of a ‘proof of concept’ on welding a hull than anything.

 Another welded hull but this one powered by the GM 6046 Twin Diesel.
 322 built, like the base Lee, with the same improvements.
 This is the first vehicle the 6046 was used in, and most of the bugs were worked out on this model.
 322 built.
 Some of the problems with the motor were air cleaners that needed cleaning too often and a complicated oiling system.
 Crews preferred it when running right, to the R975.

 M3A4 Lee: A Lee With The Fantastic A-57 Motor

 This version had a riveted hull and was powered by the A-57 multibank motor.
 This motor was so large the hull had to be stretched for it to fit; it also required a bulge in the top and bottom of the hull to fit the cooling fan.
 They also had to beef up the suspension, and the suspension units designed for this would become standard units on the Sherman.
 This would be the only version of the Lee with the improved bolt on offset return roller VVSS, otherwise, this tank was very much like the base M3.
 109 built.
 This motor’s bugs were worked out on this tank and would go on to power a large chunk of Sherman production.